mmcintire00/supervised-learning-capstone/README.md

 * The models that performed the best were the Random Forest and Gradient Boost, with .76 AUC.
 * Future work would be to see how the models perform when all data is made categorical.
 This would mean grouping payment, bill, and credit limit amounts into categories.

+## Version 2.0 Update (7-6-21):

+**Updated notebook for my supervised learning capstone.
+Updates include:**
+* oversampling data with SMOTE to account for class imbalance of target variable.
+* using RandomizedSearchCV paired with GridSearchCV to narrow input values and reduce run time.
+* Assessing Precision-recall, focusing on improving recall for people who default

 ### Sources:

 **[1] Raw data:** https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients